-SLU-Madrid makes every effort to apply all eligible credits from students' previous institutions to their SLU degree.
-Credit may only be transferred from courses in which you received a letter grade of C or higher.
-If transcripts show a pass as a grade of C or higher, SLU will approve transfer credit for these courses; this includes courses taken as pass/fail, so long as the pass is at a C or higher.
+SLU-Madrid makes every effort to apply all eligible credits from students' previous institutions to their SLU degrees.
+Only courses in which you received a letter grade of "C" or higher will be considered for transfer credit.
+If transcripts show a pass as a grade of "C" or higher, SLU will approve transfer credit for these courses; this includes courses taken as pass/fail, as long as the pass is at a "C" or higher.

 SLU-Madrid accepts transfer credit for courses for which we have no equivalent.
 These courses will transfer as elective credit and add to the student's total earned hours, but they will not count toward degree credit.
-In general, if a student has completed, for example, thirty hours at another institution, SLU will transfer thirty hours.
+For example, if a student has completed 30 hours at another institution, SLU will transfer 30 hours.
 You should be aware, however, that this credit may not transfer directly into degree requirements.

 Most transfer students are enrolled for at least four semesters to earn their SLU degree; 50% of courses that fulfill major requirements and 75% of courses that apply to minor requirements must be taken at SLU.